arboleya/coffee-toaster/README.md

 	toaster -w existing-project

-Your release file will be saved according your configuration.
+Your release file will be saved according your configuration and Toaster will start in watch'n'compile mode.
+Any changes you make to your src files will trigger the re-compile.

 # Debug Mode

-In debug mode (option -d) all files will be compiled individually inside a<BR>
-folder called "toaster" in the same directory you've pointed your debug file,<BR>
-	aiming to ease the debugging process.
+In debug mode (option -d) all files will be compiled individually inside a folder called "toaster" in the same directory you've pointed your debug file, aiming to ease the debugging process.

 	cd existing-project
 	toaster -wd

-For example, if you have "release/app-debug.js", a folder will be created in<BR>
-"release/toaster" and all your CoffeeScript files will be compiled to<BR>
+For example, if you have "release/app-debug.js", a folder will be created in "release/toaster" and all your CoffeeScript files will be compiled to Javascript within.
-Javascript within.

 Bellow is a representative directory structure: